samiraliyev573/Red-List-Bot/README.md

 5. Open terminal and navigate to the src folder

-6. Run train.py and then chat.py
+6. Run chat.py (if data.pth does not get clones, run train.py before chat.py)

 Enjoy the ChatBot ;)